Insect euthanasia: Freezing

 Freezing is sometimes suggested as a method of insect euthanasia.
 Others contend that freezing is not humane on its own but should be preceded by other means of anaesthesia.
-Cold by itself doesn't produce analgesia.
-Romain Pizzi suggests that freezing, while common in "hobbyist literature," will compromise tissues of spiders for later histopathological examination, but does not make any statement about its effect on spider wellbeing.
+Cold by itself does not produce analgesia.
+Romain Pizzi suggests that freezing, while common in "hobbyist literature", will compromise tissues of spiders for later histopathological examination, but does not make any statement about its effect on spider wellbeing.

 The British and Irish Association of Zoos and Aquariums (BIAZA) Terrestrial Invertebrate Working Group (TIWG) reports on a survey conducted by Mark Bushell of BIAZA institutions.
 He found that refrigeration and freezing were the most common methods "of euthanasia of invertebrates although research has suggested that this is probably one of the least ethical options."
 That said, freezing is a worst-case method if chemical or instantaneous physical destruction is not possible.

 Insects put in an ordinary freezer may require a day or more to be killed.